Royal Veterinary College (University of London)

 What you need to know

 Vital statistics: One of the leading vet schools in the country.
-Intimate, with around 2,000 students.
-Its three referral hospitals treat more than 20,000 patients a year.
+Intimate, with over 2,000 students and 1,500 full time undergrads.
+Its three referral hospitals treat more than 20,000 patients a year, and are staffed 24 hours a day.

 Added value: RVC has been accredited by both the American Veterinary Medicine Association and the European Association of Establishments for Veterinary Education in addition to the Royal College of Veterinary Surgeons, so it attracts a number of overseas students.
 This also puts it high up in the league of international veterinary schools for both research and teaching.
 The only veterinary school in the country to be awarded a Centre for Excellence in Teaching and Learning by HEFCE in 2005.
 The university is one of the first in the UK to offer two new degrees: veterinary nursing and veterinary science.
 Specialist facilities include an equine clinic, farm animal centre and post-mortem hall.